exyezed/youtube-enhancer/README.md

 ![Banner](https://github.com/user-attachments/assets/559d2281-f319-4556-8d24-2fa26beec68d)

 > [!WARNING]
-> If you're unable to access the data, try reloading the page a few times.
-I'm using a public API, which may need updates in the future, and a free server that isn't as responsive as premium services.
+> If you see an error or the feature doesn't appear, try refreshing the page a few times.
+I'm using a public API that may require updates in the future with a free server that is not as responsive as premium services, and my knowledge of JavaScript is still very limited and needs further improvement.
+If you encounter any issues and can fix them, please feel free to make Pull Requests.

 > [!IMPORTANT]
-> To use this script, you need Tampermonkey installed.
+> To use this script, you must have Tampermonkey installed.
+For more convenience, use AdGuard Desktop; once installed, it can integrate with all browsers without needing to install them one by one.

 #### [Greasy Fork](https://greasyfork.org/en/users/1382928-exyezed)